astares/Pharo-YUML/README.md

 ## Documentation

-The project includes a simple class that you can use to generate the link by giving the start of the hierarchy:
+The project includes a simple class that you can use to generate the link by giving the start of the hierarchy.
+For example the expression:

 ```Smalltalk
 YUMLGenerator new generateHierarchyFor: String
 ```

-which will return a URL string for [yuml.me](http://yuml.me) service:
+will return a URL string for [yuml.me](http://yuml.me) service:

 ```
 https://yuml.me/diagram/class/class/[String],[String]%5E-[ByteString],[String]%5E-[Symbol],[Symbol]%5E-[ByteSymbol],[Symbol]%5E-[WideSymbol],[String]%5E-[WideString]
 ```

-which you then can embedd into your documentation
+which you can open in a browser manually but also easily embedd into your documentation.

 ![String hierarchy](https://yuml.me/diagram/class/class/[String],[String]%5E-[ByteString],[String]%5E-[Symbol],[Symbol]%5E-[ByteSymbol],[Symbol]%5E-[WideSymbol],[String]%5E-[WideString])